I seek refuge in Allah from the outcast Satan,

 This is our state, we are mesmerised by the colour of a person’s pigmentation.

 We don’t need any interference from the US or anyone else to destroy us or disunite us – we do too good a job of it ourselves!
-If we delve deeply in to the history of how many states across the globe ‘achieved’ so-called ‘independence’ as a separate entity in itself as a ‘new’ country, just look at any one of these countries, be this the abolishing of the state formerly known as ‘Hindustan’, the regions within the Yugoslav area, or even as recently as a few years ago when Sudan was split in to two, North Sudan and South Sudan.
+If we delve deeper in to the history of how many states across the globe ‘achieved’ so-called ‘independence’ as a separate entity in itself as a ‘new’ country, just look at any one of these countries, be this the abolishing of the state formerly known as ‘Hindustan’, the regions within the Yugoslav area, or even as recently as a few years ago when Sudan was split in to two, North Sudan and South Sudan.
 The reason why these countries separated and new border lines were created was simply because of the inherent preference of tribalism and ancestral pride, over the call of ‘La Ilaha Illa Allah!’

 Isn’t this what we see everywhere in the Ummah, around the globe, in the UK and right here in Blackburn?
 All we see is people defending their ‘own’ – how often do we hear the following statements on our very own streets?